rqhuang88/DFR/README.md

 This repository contains the code for the paper [Non-Rigid Shape Registration via Deep Functional Maps Prior](https://deepfunctionalregistration.github.io/)

+### This code is under construction.
+The final version of code will be released soon.

 ## Installation
 To install requirements: